ferrous-systems/embedded-trainings-2020/advanced/README.md

 - GET_DESCRIPTOR request to get the device descriptor.
 - SET_ADDRESS request to assign an address to the device.

-The device descriptor is a binary encoded data structure sent by the device to the host that contains information about the device, like its product and vendor identifiers and how many *configurations* it has.
+The device descriptor is a binary encoded data structure sent by the device to the host.
+It contains information about the device, like its product and vendor identifiers and how many *configurations* it has.

-A *configuration* is basically an operation mode or profile.
-The USB device may act as a HID device in one configuration but as a CDC ACM device (serial terminal emulation over USB) in another configuration.
-The number of configurations the device supports is part of the device descriptor.

-> TODO add/info: drivers are bound to interfaces, not devices

-> FIXME configuration descriptor requires at least one interface
+A *configuration* is akin to an operation mode.
+USB devices usually have a single configuration that will be the only mode in which they'll operate, for example a USB mouse will always act as a USB mouse.
+Some devices, though, may provide a second configuration for the purpose of firmware upgrades.
+For example a printer may enter DFU (Device Firmware Upgrade) mode, a second *configuration*, so that a user can update its firmware; while in DFU mode the printer will not provide printing functionality.

 Like the device descriptor, the configuration descriptor is also a binary encoded data structure sent by the device to the host.
-This descriptor contains information about the *interfaces* and *endpoints* the configuration uses.
-An *endpoint* is similar to a UDP or TCP port on a single PC: it allows logical multiplexing on a single physical USB bus.
-An *interface* is a logical grouping of endpoints.
+This descriptor contains information about the *interfaces* and *endpoints* the configuration exposes.

-In this workshop we'll only deal with the control endpoint 0, which is mandatory on all USB devices.
-Endpoints have directions: in an OUT endpoint data flows from the host to the device; in an IN endpoint data flows from the device to the host.
-The control endpoint 0 actually refers to two endpoints: endpoint 0 IN (EP0IN) and endpoint 0 OUT (EP0OUT).
-Although both should be implemented, it's usually sufficient to implement EP0IN to get enumeration working.

-A USB device must report at least one configuration.
-The control endpoint, EP0IN and EP0OUT, however does not need to described in the configuration descriptor so we can report 0 endpoints and 0 interfaces in the configuration descriptor.
+An interface is closest to a USB device's function.
+For example, a USB mouse may expose a single HID (Human Interface Device) interface to report user input to the host.
+USB devices can expose multiple interfaces.
+For example, the nRF52840 Dongle could expose both a CDC ACM interface (AKA virtual serial port) *and* a HID interface; the first interface could be used for (`log::info!`-style) logs; and the second one could provide a RPC (Remote Procedure Call) interface to the host for controlling the nRF52840's radio.

+An interface is made up of one or more *endpoints*.
+An *endpoint* is similar to a UDP or TCP port on a PC in that they allow logical multiplexing of data over a single physical USB bus.
+Endpoints have directions: a endpoint can either be an IN endpoint or an OUT endpoint.
+The direction is always from the perspective of the host so in an IN endpoint data travels from the device to the host and in an OUT endpoint data travels from the host to the device.
+To give an example, a HID interface can use two (interrupt) endpoints, one IN and one OUT, for bidirectional communication with the host.
+A single endpoint cannot be used by more than one interface (with the exception of the special "endpoint 0").

+Endpoints are identified by their address, a zero-based index, and direction.
+There are three types of non-zero endpoints ("endpoint 0" is special): bulk endpoints, interrupt endpoints and isochronous endpoints.
+Each endpoint type has different reliability and latency data transfer properties but it's not important to discuss them for this workshop.

+"Endpoint 0", also known as the *control pipe*, actually refers to two endpoints: endpoint 0 IN and endpoint 0 OUT so the control pipe supports data transfers in both directions.
+The control pipe is mandatory: it must always be present and must always be active.

+In this workshop we'll implement the minimal amount of functionality to make enumeration work.
+To that end you need to consider the following requirements:

+- a USB device must support at least one configuration
+- each configuration must expose at least one interface
+- the control pipe (endpoint 0) must be implemented
+- endpoint 0 is implicitly associated to all interfaces
+- the number of endpoints bound to an interface can be zero -- endpoint 0 is never included in the endpoint count of an interface

+Although the control pipe should be bidirectional, in practice to complete the enumeration data only needs to be transferred from the device to the host (IN direction).

 ## Dealing with USB events